alecazam/kram/README.md

 ### On mip calculations and non-power-of-two textures

 With the exception of PVRTC, the block encoded formats support non-power-of-two mipmaps.
 But very little literature talks about how mips are calculated.
-D3D first used round-down mips, GL followed suit, and Metal/Vulkan followed suit.
+OpenGL/D3D first used round-down mips, and Metal/Vulkan had to follow suit.
 Round down cuts out a mip level, and does a floor of the mip levels.
-Round-up mips generally have a better mapping to the upper with a simple box filter.  kram hasn't adjusted it's box filter to adjust for this yet, but there are links into the code to articles about how to better weight pixels.
-The kram box filter is correct for power-of-two mipgen, but should be improved for these cases.
+Round-up mips generally have a better mapping to the upper with a simple box filter.  kram now has reasonable cases for pow2 and non-pow2 mip generation.
+Odd source pixel counts have to shift weights as leftmost/rightmost pixels contribute more on the left/right sides, and avoid a shift in image pixels.

 ```
 Round Down